Acceptable Use of Electronic Resources policy

-Electronic information resources provided by Caltech are intended to be used to carry out the legitimate business of Caltech, although some incidental personal use is permitted.
-Faculty, staff, students, and other members of the Caltech community ("users") who use Caltech's electronic information resources should be guided by the Caltech Code of Conduct.
+Caltech IT resources are intended to be used to carry out the legitimate business of Caltech, although some incidental personal use is permitted.
+Faculty, staff, students, and other members of or visitors to the Caltech community ("users") who use Caltech's electronic information resources should be guided by the Caltech Code of Conduct.
 Passwords and other authentication mechanisms or devices issued to users are for their use only and are not to be shared with others.
-Users assume responsibility for the appropriate use of Caltech's electronic information resources and agree to comply with all relevant Caltech policies and all applicable local, state, and federal laws.
-Examples of inappropriate or unauthorized use of Caltech's electronic information resources include:
+Users assume responsibility for the appropriate use of Caltech IT resources and agree to comply with all relevant Caltech policies and all applicable local, state, and federal laws.
+Examples of inappropriate or unauthorized use of Caltech IT resources include:

-- sending a communication or using electronic information resources, including web pages, that illegally discriminate against, harass, defame, or threaten individuals or organizations;
+- sending a communication or using electronic information resources, including websites that illegally discriminate against, harass, defame, or threaten individuals or organizations;

 - engaging in illegal conduct or conduct that violates Caltech policy;

-- destruction of or damage to equipment, software, or data belonging to others;
+- destruction of, damage to, or malicious tampering with equipment, software, or data belonging to others;

-- disruption or unauthorized monitoring of electronic communications;
+- disruption, interception, or unauthorized monitoring of electronic communications;

 - interference with use of Caltech systems;